 The Group's operation transactions and its assets and liabilities are primarily denominated in RMB, which is not freely convertible into foreign currencies.
-The Group's cash and cash equivalents denominated in RMB are subject to such government controls and amounted to RMB10,312, RMB26,315 and RMB58,881 as of December 31, 2012, 2013 and 2014, respectively.
+The Group's cash and cash equivalents denominated in RMB are subject to such government controls and amounted to RMB10,312, RMB26,315, RMB58,881 and RMB19,110 as of December 31, 2012, 2013, 2014 and June 30, 2015 (unaudited), respectively.
 The value of the RMB is subject to changes in the central government policies and international economic and political developments that affect the supply and demand of RMB in the foreign exchange market.
 In the PRC, certain foreign exchange transactions are required by law to be transacted only by authorized financial institutions at exchange rates set by the People's Bank of China (the "PBOC").
 Remittances from China in currencies other than RMB by the Group must be processed through the PBOC or other China foreign exchange regulatory bodies which require certain supporting documentation in order to effect the remittance.